Trey Anastasio on stage, 1995, playing the Languedoc hollowbody guitar

 MTI Rotophaser

 A "chopped Leslie" — essentially the top rotor section of a full Leslie speaker cabinet, designed specifically for guitar rigs.
 The Rotophaser gave Trey a genuine rotating speaker texture without the size and complexity of a full Leslie.
+Critically, the MTI Rotophaser has no built-in amplifier — it is a passive speaker cabinet only, requiring an external power amp to drive it.
 Controlled via a dedicated floor pedal with Mute, Speed, and Stop switches.

 Tremolo New '95